chen-k-06/Wordle/README.md

 I've implemented an entropy-based AI bot with a 100% win rate that averages 3.57 guesses a game.
 Inspired by 3Blue1Brown's video on information theory: [https://www.3blue1brown.com/lessons/wordle]

 The web-based version of this game is hosted at [https://chen-k-06.github.io/Wordle/].
-The game is also playable in the terminal using Wordle.py-- this is why there are duplicates of a lot of code in JS/Python or even in the API.
+The game is also playable in the terminal using Wordle.py.
 Code to test the bot's accuracy can be found in wordle_tester.py.

 API is hosted at [https://api-hosting-cdnc.onrender.com].